Soyvolon/ChristysThirstyBeerRides/docs/README.md

 !> All rides require a waiver that has been signed this year.
 Sign the waiver [here](https://app.waiversign.com/e/603c0adb7f7f610019a7293b/doc/603c0b743222d400197e44d5?event=none)

 ## Christy's Thirsty BEER and MURAL Casual Bike Ride
-> Saturday, June 5th – 3:00pm (check-in 2-2:50/roll-out 3pm) <br />
+> Sunday, June 27th – 3:00pm (check-in 2-2:50/roll-out 3pm) <br />
-Starting at Grand Central Brewhouse – 2340 Central Ave., St. Pete
+Starting at Courigan’s Irish Pub – 1 Beach Dr., SE #41 – St. Petersburg

 *Limited Bike Rentals available*

-Join Christy’s Thirsty Beer Rides as we take a leisurely, fun, bike ride around St. Pete.
-Meet some new friends, check-out local breweries, see some murals!
+Join Christy’s Thirsty Beer Rides as we shake things up a bit with a WHISKEY tour!
+(Don't worry ... there'll still be beer)

+This is a leisurely and fun bike ride.
+Come out and meet some new friends and check-out some of St. Pete's best whiskey stops!

 ### DRINK SPECIALS
 Exclusive drink specials for Christy's Thirsty Beer Rides!